SriPalla/misc/export.md

 ### Pros and Cons

 #### Pros:
-1. **Flexibility**: Allows for custom logic to process changes.
+1. **Resilience**: The use of resume tokens ensures that the function can resume processing changes from where it left off in case of interruptions.
-2. **Scalability**: Azure Functions scale based on demand.
+2. **Scalability**: Azure Functions automatically scale based on demand.
 3. **Integration**: Seamlessly integrates with other Azure services and Cosmos DB.

 #### Cons:
-1. **Latency**: There may be a delay between changes and processing due to the timer trigger.
+1. **Complexity**: Managing change stream listeners and resume tokens adds complexity.
-2. **Complexity**: Requires managing change stream listeners and timer triggers.
+2. **Costs**: Costs associated with Azure Functions and Cosmos DB operations.
-3. **Costs**: Costs associated with Azure Functions and Cosmos DB operations.
+3. **Latency**: There may be a delay between changes and processing due to the timer trigger.

 ### Costs